Gorenstein and Cohen-Macaulay Matching Complexes

+In the survey article \cite{Match Rev}, one can find many known properties of matching complexes of complete and complete bipartite graphs.
+In particular, it is known that the matching complex of a complete bipartite graph with part sizes $m$ and $n$ with $m\leq n$ is CM \ifof $n\geq 2m-1$.

 Here, first in Section 2, we characterize graphs with a Gorenstein matching complex.
-Then in Section 3, we focus on the Cohen-Macaulay property and give classifications of graphs with a CM matching complex which are in one of the following classes: Cameron-Walker graphs, graphs with girth at least 5, complete graphs and complete bipartite graphs with one part size less than 5.
+Then in Section 3, we focus on the Cohen-Macaulay property and give classifications of graphs with a CM matching complex which are in one of the following classes: Cameron-Walker graphs, graphs with girth at least 5, complete graphs.
 Note that, in other words, we present characterizations of Gorenstein line graphs and CM line graphs in the aforementioned classes.

 For definitions and basic properties of simplicial complexes and graphs one can see \cite{hibi} and \cite{west}, respectively.
 In particular, all notations used in the sequel whose definitions are not stated, are as in these references.